bk/wmk/readme.md

 are converted to date or datetime objects (depending on the length of the string) before they are passed on to templates.

-- `date`: A generic date or datetime associated with the document.
+- `page.date`: A generic date or datetime associated with the document.

-- `pubdate`: The date/datetime when first published.
+- `page.pubdate`: The date/datetime when first published.
 Currently `wmk` does not skip files with `pubdate` in the future, but it may do so in a later version.

-- `modified_date`: The last-modified date/datetime.
+- `page.modified_date`: The last-modified date/datetime.
 Note that `wmk` will also add the variable `MTIME`, which is the modification time of the file containing the markdown source, so this information can be inferred from that if this variable is not explicitly specified.

-- `created_date`: The date the document was first created.
+- `page.created_date`: The date the document was first created.

-- `expire_date`: The date from which the document should no longer be published.
+- `page.expire_date`: The date from which the document should no longer be published.
-  Similarly to `pubdate`, this currently has no effect on `wmk` but may do so in a later version.
+  Similarly to `pubdate`, this currently has no direct effect on `wmk` but may do so in a later version.

 #### Media content

-- `image`: The main image associated with the document.
+- `page.image`: The main image associated with the document.
 Affects the `og:image` meta tag in HTML output and may be used for both teasers and content rendering.

-- `images`: A list of images associated with the document.
+- `page.images`: A list of images associated with the document.
 If `image` is not specified, the main image will be taken to be the first in the list.

-- `audio`: A list of audio files/urls associated with this document.
+- `page.audio`: A list of audio files/urls associated with this document.

-- `videos`: A list of video files/urls associated with this document.
+- `page.videos`: A list of video files/urls associated with this document.

-- `attachments`: A list of attachments (e.g. PDF files) associated with this document.
+- `page.attachments`: A list of attachments (e.g. PDF files) associated with this document.

 #### Taxonomy

-- `section`: One of a quite small number of sections on the site, often corresponding to the leading subdirectory in `content`.
+- `page.section`: One of a quite small number of sections on the site, often corresponding to the leading subdirectory in `content`.
 E.g.  "blog", "docs", "products".

-- `categories`: A list of broad categories the page belongs to.
+- `page.categories`: A list of broad categories the page belongs to.
 E.g. "Art", "Science", "Food".
 The first-named category may be regarded as the primary one.

-- `tags`: A list of tags relevant to the content of the page.
+- `page.tags`: A list of tags relevant to the content of the page.
 E.g. "quantum physics", "knitting", "Italian food".

-- `weight`: A measure of importance attached to a page and used as an ordering key for a list of pages.
+- `page.weight`: A measure of importance attached to a page and used as an ordering key for a list of pages.
 This should be a positive integer.
 The list is normally ascending, i.e. with the lower numbers at the top.
 (Pages may of course be ordered by other criteria, e.g. by `pubdate`).

-You should avoid having subdirectories named `categories` (or `category`) and `tags` (or `tag`) in your `content` directory since it is likely that list templates will be writing HTML content to the corresponding directories in `htdocs`.